Semantic Satellite Communications for Synchronized Audiovisual Reconstruction: Proposed Adaptive Audiovisual Synchronous Semantic Transmission System

 \subsection{Semantic Feature Extraction and Encoding/Decoding}

 Facial dynamics in audiovisual content are mainly characterized by posture, expressions, and lip movements.
-Thus, a subset of 3DMM parameters \cite{booth20163d} is adopted as the key video semantics, which significantly reduces data volume and is well-suited for bandwidth-constrained satellite links.
+Thus, a subset of 3DMM parameters \cite{booth20163d} is adopted as the key video semantics, significantly reducing data volume for bandwidth-constrained satellite links.
 At the receiver, these parameters, together with keyframes from the shared knowledge base, guide the generation of dynamic facial video.

 Let $\mathbf{V} \in \mathbb{R}^{T_V \times 256 \times 256 \times 3}$ denote a video clip of length $T_V$, where the first frame $\mathbf{V}_1$ captures the user appearance.
 When the update condition is satisfied, this frame is used to update the knowledge base at both the transmitter and receiver.
 The subsequent frames are then processed by the 3DMM semantic extractor.
 The extraction process for the $i$th frame is given by \CheckRmv{